Whether you're buying or selling a property, here are some home helpers.

-Tepilo was launched by TV property expert Sarah Beeny, and allows you to upload pictures and details of your property and handle the sale of your home without having to fork out for an estate agent.
+Tepilo is a site owned by TV property expert Sarah Beeny, which allows you to upload pictures and details of your property and handle the sale of your home without having to fork out for an estate agent.
 There are no fees for uploading your details, or any commission to pay.

 Before you think about applying for a mortgage, it helps to work out exactly how much money you can afford to pay out each month.
 There's the old fashioned way of keeping a budget with your pen and paper in order to keep up with exactly how much goes in and out each month, but I really like the Moneybook app.

-It will set you back £1.79, but it is one of the most highly rated financial apps around.
-It's dead easy to use, as you just input any expenditure, while it can also stores recurring expenses like mortgage payments and phone bills.
+It will set you back £1.99, but it is one of the most highly rated financial apps around.
+It's dead easy to use, as you just input any expenditure, while it can also store recurring expenses like mortgage payments and phone bills.

 Very useful when it comes to working out just what you can afford to pay!

-Of course, you don't need to actually fork out for an app in order to sort out your budgeting - you can also get involved with our free spend tracking tool Tracker, a cracking service which allows you to keep on top of all of your different bank accounts in a single place, completely securely!
-You can also get hints and tips on budgeting here.
+Of course, you don't need to actually fork out for an app in order to sort out your budgeting – you can also get involved with Money Track, a cracking service provided by us which allows you to keep on top of all of your different bank accounts in a single place, completely securely!

 #9 Law Society